 Personal background checks can reveal basic public information about the following:

-Although personal background checks claim to reveal this type of information, the results you see may be limited and incongruent with what employers can access.
+Your results may be much more limited than the information employers can access.
 Most background screening companies that perform personal background checks are not considered consumer reporting agencies as defined by the Fair Credit Reporting Act, which may increase your chances of receiving inaccurate results.
-The FCRA helps to ensure accuracy, privacy and fairness in screening results.
+The FCRA helps ensure accuracy, privacy and fairness in screening results.

-What you look for and what you find may be two different things.
-Ideally, you should look for as much information about yourself as possible, but consumer-level background checks are limited in what they can report, even if you pay for a premium package.
+What you look for in a personal background check and what you find may differ.
+Ideally, you should look for as much information about yourself as possible.
+Still, consumer-level background checks are limited in what they can report, even if you pay for a premium package.

 “[Consumer-level background check companies] are just large databases of publicly available information, but instead of having to search online to gather all those data points (addresses, associates and family, etc.), you can get it all in one place,” said McBride.

-For a slightly more detailed background check, you will likely have to pay for a personal background screening plan.
-Prices for these often range from $20 to $60, but they can cost more depending on the search.
+For a more detailed background check, you will likely have to pay for a personal background screening plan with one of the best background check services.
+Prices range from about $20 to $60 but some checks can cost more depending on the search.

-Although a personal background check may not provide completely accurate results, it is always a good idea to see what personal information about you is out there in the digital world — especially if you are applying for jobs.
+Although a personal background check may not provide comprehensive results, it’s always a good idea to see what personal information about you is out there in the digital world — especially if you’re applying for jobs.